How to Love Someone When it Feels Like the Spark is Gone

 If you were in the relationship just for the initial attraction and the excitement that it brings, then it's not going to work.
 For a relationship to last past those early stages, you have to have something bigger to build a foundation on.

 This is the first step in learning how to love someone when the spark is gone.
 You need to rediscover why you fell for them in the first place.

 Tips On How To Love Someone When There Is No Spark

 Get It Back

-No, you aren't really going to be able to reclaim the exact same level that you experienced in the beginning stage of your relationship.
-However, that doesn't mean that you can't maintain any spark throughout the duration of your relationship.
+No, you aren't going to be able to reclaim the same level that you experienced in the beginning stage of your relationship.
+However, that doesn't mean that you can't maintain any spark throughout your relationship.

 Sometimes, maintaining or reclaiming the spark is about focusing on the relationship in meaningful ways, even if they are brief or small.
 Leave your significant other a good-morning note by their toothbrush, for example, or bring home a favorite treat for the two of you to share for dessert or a late-night snack.
 Text them a song that makes you think of them, stop by their workplace with a midday pick-me-up, or make plans for an old-fashioned date on the weekend.
 You don’t need to go all-out right away; try to think of a few small surprises that will make their day and let them know you love to see them happy.

 No matter what you do to surprise and treat your loved one, do your best to be thoughtful.
 If they are stressed out over work, springing plans for a long date night might not be the pleasant surprise you think it is.
 Freshly made coffee and an encouraging word in the morning might go a lot further in showing your affection.